tributech-solutions/tributech-docs/docs/provide_data/iot/mqtt.md

 which enable access on `localhost` with port `1883`.

 In the default setup we do not use user/password authentication nor SSL/TLS since we are in a closed environment.
-If you want to refine this setup please talk to your contact person at Tributech or send an email to our [Customer Advisory Team](https://www.tributech.io/about-us/).
+If you want to refine this setup please talk to your contact person at Tributech or send an email to our [**Customer Advisory Team**](https://www.tributech.io/about-us/).

-For testing purposes we can recommend tools like [MQTTX](https://mqttx.app/) or [MQTT Explorer](http://mqtt-explorer.com/).
+For testing purposes we can recommend tools like [**MQTTX**](https://mqttx.app/) or [**MQTT Explorer**](http://mqtt-explorer.com/).
 If the port was published to the host as described above we can connect with such tools and post test messages (as used in the subsequent samples).
 ![MQTTX - Connection](./img/mqttx-connection.png)
 Register for the wildcard topic `#` to see all messages.